Free Consultation

 DUI

-Are you facing a marijuana DUI charge?
+Are you facing a marijuana DUI charge in Arizona?
 The consequences of a conviction for driving while high, like those for an alcohol-related DUI, are harsh.
 They include loss of your license, thousands of dollars in fines, jail time, substance abuse classes, and more.
 Having the right lawyer can make all the difference in how your case turns out.
-If you were arrested after driving while high, call Feldman & Royle for a free consultation.
+If you were arrested after driving while high, call Feldman & Royle for a free consultation with our experienced Phoenix marijuana lawyer.
 The starting point for a driving while high case is A.R.S.
 28-1381.
-The statute says that it is illegal to drive (a) while under the influence of drugs or alcohol if you are impaired to the slightest degree, or (b) if there is any one of hundreds of drugs – or its metabolite – in your system.
-The question is what these provisions mean.
+The statute says that it is illegal to drive:

 Understand